thachmpham/thachmpham.github.io/md/gdb/symbol.md

 The compiler generates the symbol table when building object files, typically storing it in the .symtab and .dynsym sections.

-- Symbols in .symtab have addresses fixed at build time.
-- Symbols in .dynsym are resolved at runtime.
+Symbols in .symtab have addresses fixed at build time.
+Symbols in .dynsym are resolved at runtime.

 :::
 ::: {.column width=25%}

 **Symbol Resolution**

-If an object file refers to a symbol defined in another, compiler search the symbol definition in other object files and libraries:

-- If not found, it results in "undefined reference to" error.
-- If found, it proceeds to the relocation step.
+If an object file refers to a symbol defined in another, compiler search the symbol definition in other object files and libraries.
+If not found, it results in "undefined reference to" error.
+If found, it proceeds to the relocation step.

 :::
 ::: {.column width=25%}